Skip to content

 Canyon Highlights

 Warm Springs Rapid (Class IV): Mile 18 from Deerlodge.
 This rapid was created by a catastrophic debris fan from a 1965 flash flood in Warm Springs Draw.
 It features a large, irregular hole at the bottom of the main drop that has flipped boats and recirculated swimmers.
-Scout from river left.
-At flows above 10,000 CFS, some groups portage.
+Always scout from river left.
+The rapid gets more serious as flows climb, and some groups choose to portage at high water — check the gauge and recent trip reports, and make the call from the scout.
 The line at moderate flows runs river left through the main tongue.

 Tiger Wall: A sheer canyon wall streaked with desert varnish that sweeps in tight against the river.
 The contrast between orange wall and green water is one of the canyon's best photographs.